English 43 -- British Literature II

 Students with Disabilities:

-If you are a student with a disability, who requires accommodations, please contact Mr. Daniel Nuss, Coordinator of the Office of Services for Students with Disabilities in Bannister Hall, room 101, for information on how to obtain an Accommodation Request Letter.
-Contact:SSD@pacific.edu or (209) 946-2879.
-Then please schedule a meeting with me during office hours or some mutually convenient time to arrange the accommodation(s).
+If you are a student with a disability who requires accommodations, please contact the Director of the Office of Services for Students with Disabilities (SSD) for information on how to obtain an Accommodations Request Letter.

 Grading: